-In 2013-14, a student under the age of 26 was identified as at risk of dropping out of school if his or her circumstances fit 1 of 13 categories defined by TEC §29.081 (2015).
-The categories included unsatisfactory scores on readiness tests or assessment instruments, pregnancy, and grade-level retention in a previous year.
-Immigrant status applied to individuals, ages 3 through 21, who were not born in the United States and who had not attended more than three years of school in the United States (TEA, 2014).
-Migrant status applied to students between the ages of 3 and 21, who had changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work.
-A student who is older than the expected age in a grade is considered overage.
-To be classified as overage, a student's age on September 1 must be higher than his or her grade level plus five years.
-For example, first graders older than six years of age were considered overage.
+In 2014-15, a student under the age of 26 was identified as at risk of dropping out of school if his or her circumstances fit 1 of 13 categories defined by TEC §29.081 (2016).
+Immigrant status applied to individuals, ages 3 through 21, who were not born in the United States and who had not attended more than three years of school in the United States (TEA, 2015).
+Migrant status applied to students between the ages of 3 and 21 who had changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work.
+Based on compulsory school attendance laws in Texas, under which most students begin Grade 1 at the age of six, the age of a student in any specified grade is usually equal to that grade level plus five years.
+A student whose age on September 1 is higher than his or her grade level plus five years is classified as overage.